 - ARTs that broaden their areas of responsibility for integration and testing can create more overlap with the subsystems and capability areas of other trains.
 As a result, even the individual system demos offer a better approximation of the fully integrated solution demo.

 Finally, the solution itself may be designed to better support integration and testing, which significantly lowers the demo cost.
-Elements such as standard interfaces, strictly defined APIs, and containers help teams spot problems and inconsistencies early on, making end-to-end integration and testing of subsystems easier.
+Agile architecture practices such as standard interfaces, strictly defined APIs, and containers help teams spot problems and inconsistencies early on, making end-to-end integration and testing of subsystems easier.

 Learn More Oosterwal, Dantar P. The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
 Amacom, 2010.